Deploy Django App on Seenode | Django Hosting & Deployment Guide

 Create a Database (Optional)

-If your application needs a database, create a PostgreSQL Database from the seenode Dashboard. seenode also supports MySQL.
+If your application needs a database, create a PostgreSQL Database from the seenode Dashboard.
+MySQL is available as well.

 Create a Web Service